VirtualFlyBrain/neuron-to-paper-nlp/README.md

 # neuron-to-paper-nlp

-A repository to link neuron names with the [FBBT Ontology](https://www.ebi.ac.uk/ols/ontologies/fbbt) terms in the VFB related publications.
+A repository to link neuron names/mentions that exist in the publications with the [FBBT Ontology](https://www.ebi.ac.uk/ols/ontologies/fbbt) terms.

 This project works in collaboration with [europmc_crawler](https://github.com/VirtualFlyBrain/europmc_crawler) to retrieve publication contents from the [Europe PMC](https://europepmc.org/RestfulWebService).
+[/data](data) folder provides sample output of the europmc_crawler

 # Table of Contents
 1. [Approach](#approach)